leticia-marques/stock_market/README.md

 ### Executing program

 To run the app you'll need to get an [api key](https://www.alphavantage.co/support/#api-key) and set the API_KEY var on the .env file
+The api has a 5 request per minute and a 100 request per day limit(it blocks your ip after you reach the 100 request max limit)

 then run the app
 ```